9 Practical and Sustainable Toilet Paper Alternatives

 Just like in other types of bidets, the T-valve creates a junction where water flows to both the tank and the shower head.
 It is normally mounted on the wall or on the tank when not in use.

 To clean yourself with a bidet sprayer, you can opt to pass it through the front or the back of the toilet bowl.
-Hold the bidet head at an elevated angle such that the water and waste will fall downwards into the bowl and not against your body.
+Hold the bidet head at an elevated angle so the water and waste will fall downwards into the bowl and not against your body.

 There is a trigger at the top of the bidet that you pull down to initiate the cleaning process.
-Start by pulling slowly since the water pressure might be higher than you expect.
+Start by pulling slowly since the water pressure might be higher than expected.

-They are however general inexpensive and therefore a great alternative to toilet paper for those who cannot afford high end bidets.
+They are, however, generally inexpensive and, therefore, a great alternative to toilet paper for those who cannot afford high-end bidets.

 6. Portable Bidets